To enhance industry and project development and leverage funding and development of partnerships by:

-A key element of the department achieving the above outcomes is the creation of conducive local environments to mobilise investment and activity that can create sustainable employment including:
+Key to achieving these outcomes is the creation of conducive and enabling ecosystem to mobilize investment and activity that can create sustainable and inclusive economic development through:

 The PP-RP Department of the IDC supports initiatives that grow and support the development of the social economy to enhance, broaden and deepen IDC’s impact in an integrated and sustainable way.
 In its efforts to do so, the PP-PR department manages two specific grant funding programmes, namely: